 Description: Planning, marketing and managing formal and non-formal educational programs for youth and adults.
 The learning process applied to learner needs and styles.
 Building collaborative relationships.

 Description: Leadership theory in an applied context.
 Leadership analyzed through a variety of genres: autobiography, drama, fiction, tracts and treaties, speeches.

 Description: Examines strategic communication practices of issues management, risk assessment, and crisis communications in agriculture and other industries, explores the process necessary to address current and future issues, and outlines effective communication in times of crisis.
 Focused on issues and crisis in agriculture, environmental science, natural resources, and society.

 Create a thoroughly researched campaign plan and presentation that can be added to a professional portfolio.

 Description: Apply skills in communications, public relations, and journalism to plan a strategic communications campaign.
 Examine principles and practice of marketing and communications applied to agricultural, science, or environmental issues.

 Description: Designing new instructional programs, expanding the impact of student behavioral objectives, and evaluating the total instructional program.

-Prerequisites: ALEC 202 or equivalent and at least junior standing or permission.
+Prerequisites: ALEC 202 or equivalent and at least junior standing